We continued on in our Catholic Preschool Curriculum last week, covering the Letter B. For the most part, things went well.

 This week the coloring page is of Baptism.

-As the kids colored we had a really nice conversation that covered everything from what baptism means, why babies are baptized, who their Godparents are, what a Godparent is and what the different object symbolize at a baptism.
+As the kids colored we had a really nice conversation that covered everything from what baptism means, why babies are baptized, who their Godparents are, what a Godparent is, and what the different objects symbolize at a baptism.

 And there you have it!
+Our Catholic Preschool Curriculum!
 2 weeks strong.
 Let’s hope we all stay on track!

 All the best,